 By Ross Nervig

-Dermansky is the author of three novels, Twins, Bad Marie, and The Red Car, with a fourth novel (Very Nice, Knopf) coming out in the summer of 2019.
+Marcy Dermansky is the author of four award-winning novels, Twins, Bad Marie, and The Red Car, and Very Nice.
 Her novels circle the themes of sex, restlessness, escape, lost souls, and the dawning of self-awareness, with a galloping prose style that picks the reader up in the first paragraph and doesn’t let them down until the final page, changed by the experience and better for it.

-You are the judge for Bayou Magazine’s fiction contest.
 As a reader, what are you looking for in a piece of writing?
-Any surefire ways of making you sit up and say “Wow!”?
+Any surefire ways of making you sit up and say “Wow!”?.

 I always look for a good first sentence.
 It doesn’t have to be long, though it can be.
 Or super short.
 I strongly believe that an author can set so much up in the first paragraph, and there is no reason to wait.
 I also appreciate an actual plot.
 Things have to happen.
 And I want characters to surprise me.
 While there is no actual equation for Wow, the best short stories have a feeling of inevitability to me.